A User's Guide to Extracting Cosmological Information from Line-Intensity Maps

 It is also evident that the signal-to-noise decreases with redshift.
 This is because the amplitude of the LIM power spectrum decreases with redshift faster than the noise level over the range considered here.
 In addition, the window function suppresses the LIM power spectrum at wider $k$ ranges.
 While the behavior in Fig.~\ref{fig:SNRk} depends on the specific experiment due to the covariance and the anisotropy of $W$, the qualitative result applies generally.

 Nonetheless, adding multipoles beyond the monopole helps to break degeneracies between parameters.
 The correlation matrices for each redshift bin after marginalizing over nuisance parameters are shown in Fig.~\ref{fig:correlation}.
 We compare the results with and without the hexadecapole.
-This figure shows a reduction of the correlation between the parameters when the hexadecapole is included with respect to the case in which it is not.
-Note that this reduction is smaller for larger redshifts (where the global S/N, and especially that of the hexadecapole, is smaller).
+This figure shows a reduction of the correlation between the parameters when the hexadecapole is included with respect to the case in which it is not, even when the S/N of the hexadecapole is very small.
+Somewhat reduced degeneracy also arises in case of a non-detection of the hexadecapole, since this is very sensitive to $\alpha_\perp$, $\alpha_\parallel$ and $f\sigma_8$, as shown in Fig.~\ref{fig:cosmovar}.
+Note that this reduction is smaller for larger redshifts (where the global S/N, and especially that of the hexadecapole, is indeed smaller).